MEET OUR TEAM

 Most of his time is now spent managing projects through Ghana Permaculture Institute, spreading knowledge of permaculture and enterprise with dedication and passion.

-Agnes is the Deputy Director of GPI and spends much of her time focusing on the African Women Poverty Eradication Cooperative.
+Agnes is the Director of GPI and spends much of her time focusing on the African Women Poverty Eradication Cooperative.

 She has a background in education and has trained over 2000 people on small scale entrepreneurship and and business management throughout Ghana.